-There are recorded encumbrances for roads on the acreage for donation to the Potter Valley Tribe in the Eel River planning unit.
+There are recorded encumbrances for roads, a highway, non-exclusive ingress/egress, and public utilities on the acreage for donation to the Potter Valley Tribe at the Eel River planning unit.
 There are no existing agreements for economic uses on the lands that are the subject of this LCCP.
+There are unrecorded encumbrances between PG&E and the California Department of Forestry and Fire Protection for a Firefighter Memorial, as well as Lake County's occasional storage of dirt and equipment along Elk Mountain Road on a temporary basis.